Learning how to be productive requires more than working at full speed all day long. It requires a realistic rationing of your mental resources.

 Say you have a project due at the end of the day.
 Your watch says it’s 4:22 p.m. and you’ve been staring at the same blank screen for over half an hour.
 There is an evident correlation between each second that passes without any work done and your decrease in motivation.
 It’s safe to say that the burnout is real.

 This feeling is not uncommon.
 Your motivation is a resource that can be used up in a short period of time.
 Your gas tank of willpower can hit “E” very quickly if you don’t manage it throughout the day.

 There are some things that you can do to increase your productivity and avoid that dreaded burnout.
 Here are some activities you should try throughout the day to ensure that you are motivated at the end of the workday.

-Going through and responding to e-mails can be very time consuming if you don’t have a strategy to do it quickly.
-Some things to keep in mind when making your way through your inbox is to keep your e-mails quick and actionable, get to the point and make it easy for the reader to scan.
+Going through and responding to e-mails can be very time-consuming if you don’t have a strategy to do it quickly.
+Some things to keep in mind when making your way through your inbox are to keep your e-mails quick and actionable, get to the point and make it easy for the reader to scan.